h12chan/SetupEnv/Networking/index.md

 | :---- | :--------- | :------- | :----------------- | :--------- |
 | Layer 5 | Application Layer | HTTP, SMTP, etc. | Messages | n/a |

+## Non-Routable Address Space

+- 10.0.0.0/8
+- 172.16.0.0/12
+- 192.168.0.0/16
+Non-Routable Address space is reserved for personal network assignment and cannot be accessed on the Internet.

 ## Subnetting
 ## Routing